-Critical thinking skills and other higher orders skills which are very important in knowledge application are absent in science high school students in Cameroon due to lack of quality instruction.
+Problem solving is a higher order skill which is lacking in learners due to the fact that learners are exposed to poor instruction.
 Since the Cameroon GCE BOARD included biotechnology as part of the advanced level biology syllabus in 2003, the number of students who answer questions on biotechnology and score a pass mark had been low as compared to the numbers who answer questions and score a pass in other parts of biology.
 The advanced level subject report for GCE general subjects from 2004 to 2019 reveal that, the parts of advanced level biology questions which deal with application of biotechnology knowledge were poorly handled as evidence of the very low scores by students.
-In the biotechnology questions, the students measured up a bit in parts that do not deal with application of biotechnology knowledge while 95% of the candidates scored 0 in parts of questions that deal with application of biotechnology knowledge.
+In the biotechnology questions, the students measure up a bit in parts that do not deal with application of biotechnology knowledge while 95% of the candidates score 0 in parts of questions that deal with application of biotechnology knowledge.
 In the 2017 GCE, the score for the biotechnology question slightly improved but the same problem came up in that, the candidates still performed extremely poor in the section of the question that dealt with application of biotechnology which is a pertinent problem that has been occurring.
-As a teacher of advanced level Biology since 1999 and a marker of advanced level biology since 2001, I had observed that students perform poorly in the section of biotechnology that dealt with knowledge application.
+As a teacher of advanced level Biology since 1999 and a marker of advanced level biology since 2001, I had observed that students perform poorly in the section of biotechnology that deals with knowledge application.
 This might be due to the absence of higher order skills such as critical thinking, problem solving and creativity.
-Critical thinking, problem solving and creativity skills can only be acquired by learners when the instruction is of quality and when good teaching strategies are used.
+Critical thinking, problem solving and creativity skills can only be acquired by students when the instruction is of quality and when good teaching strategies are used.

 The programme for advanced level biology in Anglophone Cameroon includes short term projects in which students are supposed to carry out production of yoghurt, afofop, corn beer, baking etc. but they only write small essays about the products without practically producing them which rules out critical thinking, problem solving and creativity.
 After school, they would not be able to invent/create new biotechnology products.
-Therefore, biotechnology knowledge would be accumulated at this level of Education so that application would be done in the University.
+Therefore, biotechnology knowledge is being accumulated at this level of Education so that application would be done in the University.
 With this schedule, application of biotechnology knowledge cannot occur as one big magic step at the tertiary level of education.
 It should first start in the secondary level so that it can take place with increasing sophistication at the university and other tertiary institutions which is the essence of spiral education.
-The learners had never used their own critical thinking, problem solving and creativity to invent new products which do not exist, design local equipment for the production of the products, develop procedures for the production of the products, use the equipment and materials in the learners context of existence to produce the products and preserve, parcel and label the products using their knowledge in biotechnology.
-The teachers had never used learner centred methods of teaching biotechnology syllabus, nor had they integrated learner centred methods of teaching therefore, there had been no promotion of deep learning.
-This showed that, the level of biotechnology application was low and if nothing was done about it, Cameroon will lag behind the other African Countries in biotechnology knowledge application.
+The students had never used their own critical thinking, problem solving and creativity to invent new products which do not exist, design local equipment for the production of the products, develop procedures for the production of the products, use the equipment and materials in the learners context of existence to produce the products and preserve, parcel and label the products using their knowledge in biotechnology.
+The teachers had never used learner centred methods of teaching biotechnology syllabus, therefore, there had been no promotion of deep learning This showed that, the level of biotechnology application is low and if nothing is done about it, Cameroon will lag behind the other African Countries in biotechnology knowledge application.